Dornsife Global Development Scholars

 - Allowing past Scholar experiences, current trends in development, and characteristics that global health and international development employers consider fundamental in competitive applicants to influence program growth;

 - Equitable access for all students inclusive of those from diverse and underrepresented backgrounds.

-The Dornsife Global Development Scholars program is fully funded and open to all graduate and undergraduate majors (at all levels) at Drexel; applications for coop and/or a summer international experience are strongly encouraged.
+The Dornsife Global Development Scholars program is open to all graduate and undergraduate majors (at all levels) at Drexel; applications for coop and/or a summer international experience are strongly encouraged.

 - Airfare to and from country

 - Communications expenses (local cell phone and occasional use of internet cafes)